 - The school, which currently has around 60 per cent day pupils and 40 per cent boarders, has come a long way since being started by sisters from the Religious of the Sacred Heart of Mary.

-2A person who forces their way on to a ship in an attack.
+2A person who boards a ship during or after an attack.

 - Suddenly, when he started to push back asylum-seekers like a sea captain repelling boarders, the polls began to turn.

 - For seamen, special patterns of musket were introduced and the musketoon, or blunderbuss, became a shipboard weapon useful for discouraging both boarders and putative mutineers.